IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ## Multi Level Keys

 Both the primary and secondary indexes can have a single level keyname, or can have a multiple level keyname (referred to as a multikey).
 The individual levels are connected by the reverse solidus character `\`.
-For example, a secondary keyname of `"Address\Steet"` would allow the following document to be retrieved using a value of `"1 Main Street"`.
+For example, a secondary keyname of `"Address\Street"` would allow the following document to be retrieved using a value of `"1 Main Street"`.
 ```json
 {
  "Customer_id":"4084",